Multivector Contractions Revisited, Part I: The contractions zoo

-The literature has many contractions (also called interior products, inner multiplications, interior derivatives or insertion operators, among other names), all playing similar roles, but with subtle differences which can be confusing.
-For example, each of the following works has a different contraction: \cite{Bourbaki1998,Browne2012,Dorst2007,Gallier2020,Hestenes1984clifford,Marcus1975,Pavan2017,Reichardt1957,Rosen2019,Sternberg1964}. \CITE{BayroCorrochano2018, Shaw1983} Here we explain their differences and the reason for such diversity.
+The literature has many contractions (also called interior products, inner multiplications, inner derivatives, insertion operators, etc.), all playing similar roles, but with subtle differences which can be confusing.
+Here we explain their differences and the reason for such diversity.

-\subsection{Different Contractions}
+\subsection{Different contractions}

-First we describe the different kinds of contraction, showing how they arise from pairings or inner products.
-We do not follow a historical development, but rather a logical one.
-Here, $X$ does not need an inner product at first, $X^*$ is the dual space, and we use $A, B, C$ for any multivectors.
+In this section, $X$ does not need an inner product at first, $X'$ is its dual space, and we use $A, B, C$ for any multivectors.

-The simplest contraction is the evaluation of a functional $\varphi\in X^*$ at a vector $v\in X$ to get a scalar $\varphi(v)$, also represented as a pairing $\inner{\varphi,v}$. \SELF{or as $v(\varphi)$ (identifying $(X^*)^*\cong X$)} For general tensors \cite{Bourbaki1998}, contractions trace out selected pairs of covariant and contravariant indices, giving a product of pairings $\varphi_i(v_j)$ and a lower order tensor.
-For multivectors and forms (multi-covectors), alternativity makes us add the results of all correspondences of indices of one element with those of the other, choosing an initial one as positive, and changing sign for each index transposition.
+The simplest contraction is the pairing of $\varphi\in X'$ and $v\in X$, giving a scalar $\inner{\varphi,v} = \varphi(v)$. \SELF{or as $v(\varphi)$ (identifying $(X')'\cong X$)} For general tensors \cite{Bourbaki1998}, contractions trace out selected pairs $(i,j_i)$ of covariant and contravariant indices, giving a product of pairings $\varphi_i(v_{j_i})$ and a lower order tensor.
+For multivectors and forms (multi-covectors), alternativity requires adding the results of all correspondences of indices of one element with those of the other, choosing an initial one as positive, and changing sign for each index transposition.